) is a science fiction seinen manga

 - The Worm That Walks: Gotoh is made of several Parasites, with each controlling a limb.

-- Xtreme Kool Letterz: Parasyte, Mixx's Market-Based Title for Kiseiju; Mixx used it to refer to the Parasites; Del Rey used the normal spelling to refer to the creatures, but kept Mixx's title.
+- Xtreme Kool Letterz: Parasyte, Mixx's Market-Based Title for Kiseijuu; Mixx used it to refer to the Parasites; Del Rey used the normal spelling to refer to the creatures, but kept Mixx's title.

-- The interesting thing in the original version is that there are two japanese words for "parasite" that are used in the series.
-The less common one is used when refering to the creatures, but the common one is used only once - when Tamura refers to Humans themselves as the parasites of planet Earth.
+- The interesting thing in the original version is that there are two Japanese words for "parasite" that are used in the series.
+The less common one is used when referring to the creatures, but the common one is used only once - when Tamura refers to Humans themselves as the parasites of planet Earth.

 - And then there's the last one when Hirokawa gives his final speech, calling humans "worms - or Parasytes."
 Unfortunately it's not present in the well-known free scanlation.

 - X Meets Y: Midori no Hibi with a grim version of Junji Ito.

 - Ascended Extra: One of Shinichi's classmates, a girl with glasses named Yuko who briefly appears in the manga, appears as a friend of his in the first episode where she even has more lines than Satomi.
 The producers have said they are going to expand her role somewhat.